mousepawmedia/devdocs/source/tools/cpp.rst

 * Indent multi-line preprocessor definitions ending with a backslash: no

-* Indent preprocessor conditions: YES
+* Indent preprocessor conditionals: YES

 * Indent C++ comments beginning in column one: no